Creating Your Own Issues Manager#

 To create an intermediate issue:

-Perform the same steps as in the basic issue check section.
+- Perform the same steps as in the basic issue check section.

-attribute with a dictionary of information about the identified issues.
+- Populate the - infoattribute with a dictionary of information about the identified issues.

-The information can be included in a report generated by Datalab
+The information can be included in a report generated by Datalab,

-if you add any of the keys to the verbosity_levels
+if you add any of the keys to the verbosity_levels class-attribute.

-Optionally, you can also add a description of the type of issue this issue manager handles to the description
+Optionally, you can also add a description of the type of issue this issue manager handles to the description class-attribute.

 class Intermediate(IssueManager):